spike-force-1-bacon-evaluators/documentation/README.md

 //toDo weight model (Sara)

+## The B.A.C.O.N Stack
+To achieve a lean architecture avoiding the waste of resources, our proposed stack took into consideration the volume of the data and the requirements regarded to its availability.
+For now, we are dealing with Mbs to Gbs of data and providing a new rank every day.
+With this scenario, a real-time ranking model is not necessary.
+Also, the volume of the data does not require a data processing cluster.
+At the point that our data grows to Tbs to Pbs, we have a plan to scale our storage and provide a spark cluster to handle all the data processing, but for now, it is not the case.
+The B.A.C.O.N Stack is shown bellow:

+* Programming Languages
+    * Scala
+    * GoLang
+    * Python
+* Storage
+    * Neo4j
+* Other Tools
+    * Dataiku

+The robustness of Scala allows us to have a solid development environment, ready to scale.
+At the same time, the quick development in Python and GoLang makes possible to script our code faster and adapt easier in early stages of the project.
+This easiness of evolute and adapt our processes very fast, is also verifiable in Dataiku and Neo4j.
+As a graph database, Neo4j is not only a solid ACID Db choice, is a great solution when we need to be in the constant evolution of our data model, eliminating risks of changing data structure and inserting new relationships.
+In Dataiku, the data science team can test a variety of algorithms, adapt them, clean and manage the data fast, and, when it will be necessary, use a remote Spark cluster to improve the resources for data processing.

 ## Architecture Overview
 The B.A.C.O.N pipeline for ranking restaurants is built on top of 5 components: